-The Wild West Still Exists at the Murphys Saloon
+The Wild West Still Exists at the Murphys Hotel & Saloon

 The saloon sports moose, elk and deer heads donated by local hunters, prints of Custer’s Last Fight and Sheridan’s Charge at Winchester and a 31 star American flag.
 On weekends, the old time saloon transitions to a local hot spot with frequent live music, a big screen TV for sports events and a juke box.